apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

 #if compiler(>=6.2)
 /// Makes `instrument` the active instrument for the current task and the child tasks it spawns, for the
 /// duration of `operation`.
 See the synchronous `withInstrument(_:_:)` for the full discussion — replace
-/// semantics, the application-level / plain-bootstrap rules, and the self-reference crash.
+/// semantics and fallback to the bootstrapped instrument.
 ///
 /// - Parameters:
 ///   - instrument: The instrument to make active for the duration of `operation`.
 ///   - operation: The async closure to run with `instrument` active.
 /// - Returns: The value returned by the closure.
 @available(macOS 10.15, iOS 13.0, tvOS 13.0, watchOS 6.0, *)
+@inlinable
 public nonisolated(nonsending) func withInstrument<Result, Failure: Error>(
     _ instrument: any Instrument,
     _ operation: nonisolated(nonsending) () async throws(Failure) -> Result